START-UP RESPITE GRANT PROGRAM

 Fill out the online application.

 Note: You cannot save and return to your application.
-You should type up your answers using the word document in step one for easy copy and paste.
+In step one, you should type up your answers using the Word document for easy copying and pasting.

 Step 3

-Click here to download Tips for Grant Writing and Budgeting.
+Click on the link to read about Tips for Grant Writing and Budgeting

 Programs may submit up to two applications per year.
 Programs that provide services to populations and areas of the state that have not been previously served will be given priority.